xcp-ng/xcp-ng-org/docs/guides.md

 Changes to the UEFI secure boot state in the UEFI menu will be ignored in favor of the host administrator's configuration.
 For example, deselecting **Attempt Secure Boot** will not disable Secure Boot on the next boot.

-If disabling Secure Boot by removing keys via Custom Mode is attempted in the UEFI firmware menu, an error will display saying **Only Phyisical Presence User could delete NAME_OF_KEY in custom mode! **.
+If disabling Secure Boot by removing keys via Custom Mode is attempted in the UEFI firmware menu, an error will display stating **Only Physical Presence User could delete NAME_OF_KEY in custom mode! **.
 For example, if attempting to remove the **PK**:

 ![](../assets/img/screenshots/guest_sb_only_physically_present_user.png)